Murty Classical Library of India: Controversy about General Editor

 In March 2016, a petition initiated by Indian academicians demanded that Sheldon Pollock be removed from the editorship of the Murty Classical Library of India.
-The petition cites Rajiv Malhotra's book The Battle for Sanskrit, in which Malhotra criticizes Pollock for his methodologies, which are not being led by a traditional Dharmic point of view, and uses political philology which unearths "social abuses in the texts (against dalits, women, Muslims) as the predominant quality of those texts".
+The petition cites Rajiv Malhotra's book The Battle for Sanskrit, in which Malhotra criticizes Pollock for his methodologies, which are not being led by a traditional Dharmic point of view, and uses political philology which unearths "social abuses in the texts (against Dalits, Adivasis, women, Muslims, Christians) as the predominant quality of those texts".
 According to Malhotra, Pollock takes an activist stance, calling "his peers to expunge the Sanskrit tradition of its inbuilt oppressiveness" which he describes as prescriptivism.
-Malhotra rejects these approaches, regarding them as a "bias" which threaten traditional approaches of Sanskrit texts.
+Malhotra rejects these approaches, regarding them as a bias which threaten traditional approaches of Sanskrit texts.
 The petition also cites Pollock's signing of statements condemning crackdowns against student protesters at Jawaharlal Nehru University.

 In a response, Rohan Murty stated that Sheldon Pollock will continue his position, saying that the library will commission the "best possible scholar for that particular language.
 We will not judge on nationality, gender, race, creed or colour."
 He further questioned the intentions of the petitioners, noting that none of the petitioners had tried to contact him for the past six years about any grievances.

 In 2022, Professor Parimal G. Patil of Harvard, the chair of MCLI's oversight board, forced Pollock to resign from his position as General Editor two years before his term was up.
 No replacement was appointed.